 Uh-oh.
 You woke up and something’s off.
 Your throat is sore and you’ve got a rattling cough.
 Or maybe gastrointestinal symptoms, like nausea or diarrhea.
 You’re feeling distinctly under the weather.

-But there’s work to do, or classes to attend, or errands to be run or appointments to be kept.
-So, when should you tough it out and when should you give in and just surrender to the sick bed?
+But there’s work to do, or classes to attend, or errands to run or appointments to keep.
+So, when should you tough it out and when should you give in and just surrender to the sickbed?

-In early January, the U.S. Centers for Disease Control announced the early arrival of flu season in its weekly FluView report.
-And it’s already the most severe in a decade.
-Add other highly contagious illness outbreaks—like norovirus and pertussis—to the mix, and just one person’s decision to go out could potentially infect hundreds, even thousands more.
+Every year, all year long, the U.S. Centers for Disease Control announces the status of flu outbreaks in its weekly FluView report.
+Add other highly contagious illness outbreaks — like norovirus and pertussis — to the mix, and just one person’s decision to go out could potentially infect hundreds, even thousands more.

 Recognizing “stay home” warning signs can help make the whole community safer.
 (If you’re traveling or just want to limit your public exposure during peak flu season, you can track national flu patterns with some apps for smart phones; the CDC’s own version is called “Flu Tracker.”)

-“It’s not always a black-and-white issue when you’re considering how sick is too sick to go into work,” says Craig Uejo, MD, medical director of occupational health and wellness for Scripps Health.
-“If you can get into your doctor’s office to get his or her advice, that’s best, not just for yourself, but for your family and coworkers.”
+“It’s not always a black-and-white issue when you’re considering how sick is too sick to go into work,” says Mark Shalauta, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.
+“If you can get into your doctor’s office to get his or her advice, that’s best — not just for yourself, but for your family and coworkers.”

 But if you can’t get in, try to use these guidelines to help you decide whether you should take a day or two at home to recover.